 I get to work with many cooperatives across the state.
 One of the businesses I’m very excited about is Yolo Eco-Clean Cooperative, which is a group of Latinas who run a home and business cleaning business.
 They make all their own products from scratch for the sake of personal, client, and environmental health.
 They determine their schedules so they can be with their children, they decide about wages and business investment, and this is a job they have full ownership of.
 Isn’t that what we all want — self-determination and time with those we love?

 The White House budget is being negotiated and must be approved by April 28th, 2017 for this fiscal year.
-We ask Congress and readers who will contact their representatives to keep in mind that cooperatives employ over 2.1 million people in the US, and xx in California.
-They generated over $220 billion in revenue in 2015.
+We ask Congress and readers who will contact their representatives to keep in mind that cooperatives employ over 2.1 million people in the US and generated over $220 billion in revenue in 2015.
 Cooperatives create rural jobs and sustain a vibrant food economy.
 Let’s cooperate to keep them.